SungminSo/CS231n/Lecture 6/lecture_6_En.md

 - you can look at this in, as coming from several potential reasons.
   1. When you have bad initialization. then they're never going to get a data input that causes it to activate, and so they're never going to get good gradient flow coming back.
   2. when your learning rate is too high. and so this case you started off with an okay ReLU, but because you're making these huge updates, the weights jump around and then your ReLU unit in a sense, gets knocked off of the data manifold.
-- so if in practice,if you freeze a network that you've trained and you pass the data through, you can see it actually is much as 10 to 20% of the network is these dead ReLUs.
+- so in practice,if you freeze a network that you've trained and you pass the data through, you can see it actually is much as 10 to 20% of the network is these dead ReLUs.